 The story of the UK’s ‘Windrush Generation’ started with hope but ultimately led to injustices that are still being experienced today.
-It describes individuals and families who arrived in the UK between 1948 and 1971 from Caribbean countries and refers to the ship MV Empire Windrush which arrived at Tilbury Docks, Essex, on 22 June 1948.
-There were 492 passengers on that ship, and it is estimated nearly half a million others have followed them.
+It describes individuals and families who came to the UK between 1948 and 1971 from Caribbean countries and refers to the ship MV Empire Windrush which arrived at Tilbury Docks, Essex, on 22 June 1948.
+There were 492 passengers on that ship, and it’s estimated nearly half a million others have followed them.

-Most immigrants at that time were desperate to better themselves.
+Most immigrants were desperate to better themselves.
 My parents both worked long hours, often having more than one job, so I saw very little of them.
 As a result, we had to grow up quickly and become independent.
+I also spent a lot of time reading, drawing and learning how to sew.
+These were all quiet activities that suited the environment in which we lived.

 I struggled as a child to integrate into three cultures and was bullied a lot at school.
 My parents told me not to tell people my ethnicity.
 But that created a lot of confusion and identity issues.
 I eventually found myself fitting in with other immigrants of various nationalities, because we all shared similar experiences of prejudice, rejection and poverty.

 The immigrant experience has had a profound effect on me and my art.
-It underpins all the work that I create.
-I spent a lot of time reading and drawing and learning how to sew.
-These were all quiet activities that suited the environment in which we lived.
+It underpins all the work I create.

 Saint Martins gave me many new experiences and opportunities.
 We visited lots of galleries.
-One exhibition that completely changed my way of thinking about art was at the Hayward Gallery in London.
-It was called ‘Outsider Art,’ and it suggested to me the power that art could have in documenting an artist’s life.
-It was also a way to explore identity, emotions and experiences whilst avoiding traditional art materials, either by choice or necessity.
+One exhibition called ‘Outsider Art’ at London’s Hayward Gallery completely changed my way of thinking about art.
+It taught me the power art could have in documenting an artist’s life.
+And it was a way to explore identity, emotions and experiences whilst avoiding traditional art materials, either by choice or necessity.

-After my foundation at Saint Martins, I decided not to carry on in London due to family difficulties.
-I went to Manchester to study fine art printmaking, and it was there I truly fell in love with textiles.
-For the first time, I discovered one could specialise in embroidery.
+After my foundation, I went to Manchester to study fine art printmaking.
+It was there I truly fell in love with textiles.
 I used to visit the textile department and gaze at the wonderful stitching and creations.

-My present process still incorporates my initial ideas of reusing materials and recycling as much as possible, but I now buy natural unbleached calico on which to sew.
+My present process still finds me reusing materials and recycling as much as possible, but I now buy natural unbleached calico on which to sew.
 I also use donated clothing from family and friends.
-I buy felt locally and visit charity chops to find discarded crochet and woolen pieces.
+I buy felt locally and visit charity chops to find discarded crochet and woollen pieces.
 My mother also left me a large array of embroidery threads which I have incorporated into my work over time.

 I use different colours such as a black background to bring other colours forward, so they stand out.
 Using black creates a dramatic backdrop.
 It’s a colour that conceals and doesn’t illuminate.